NCCO8 National Conference

 Call for Choral Performances

-The National Collegiate Choral Organization (NCCO) invites applications for collegiate choirs to perform at the 7th Biennial Conference, November 2–4, 2017, in Baton Rouge, Louisiana.
+The National Collegiate Choral Organization (NCCO) invites applications for collegiate choirs to perform at the 8th Biennial Conference, November 7–9, 2019, in College Park, Maryland.

-The committee is looking for proposed programs that consist of existing standards of choral literature, plus lesser-known works.
-Applicants are encouraged to be creative in their programming, to present repertoire that can be performed by a variety of collegiate choirs, and to focus on more than just the most modern compositions.
+The committee seeks program proposals that would be of interest to its members, particularly music from the vast range of choral literature, including standards of existing choral literature as well as lesser-known works.
+Applicants are encouraged to be creative in their programming, to consider repertoire and composers from a diverse array of backgrounds, and to present repertoire that can be performed by a variety of collegiate choirs.

 Suggested Performance Categories

 Choirs will be considered for performances in these categories.